 3. Tokyo Harry Potter Experiences and Harry Potter Plaza

 There are lots of ‘magical’ Harry Potter things to do, from a free Harry Potter Plaza and photo-point in Akasaka through to the official Harry Potter Warner Bros Studio Tour.
+New for 2025, Japan’s first flagship Harry Potter shop has also recently opened in Harajuku, located by Meiji-Jingumae Station.

 The largest indoor Harry Potter visitor attraction in the world and Asia’s first official Warner Bros Studio Tour, immerse yourself in the magical world of Harry Potter – board the Hogwarts Express from Platform 9 ¾ and walk through the Forbidden Forest.